MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/07/2-progressors/1-query-parameters/README.md

 And that's it!
 With Express Query Parameters, you can now filter and modify the server's response to an HTTP request, just like a superhero would. 🦸‍♀️

+## Note About Challenges 🏆
+In [../challenge/app.js](../challenge/app.js), complete the `GET /guests` endpoint to pass the tests for Query Parameters.

 ## #checkoutTheDocs 🔍
 - [Express Query Parameters](https://expressjs.com/en/api.html#req.query)